mathieucarbou/YaSolR/docs/benefits.md

 ### No Flickering with Phase Control

-**YaSolR is the only Solar Router firmware that can guarantee no flickering on the load when the routing is active**, which is a common issue with other routers that can cause power spikes and inefficient dimming.
+**YaSolR is the only Solar Router firmware that removes flickering on the load when the routing is active**, which is a common issue with other routers that can cause power spikes and inefficient dimming.

 Thanks to [MycilaPulseAnalyzer](https://mathieu.carbou.me/MycilaPulseAnalyzer) and [MycilaDimmer](https://mathieu.carbou.me/MycilaDimmer), when used with a good ZCD module, YaSolR will produce a stable power output with no flickering.